jcg5g9/SMB_Genomics/README.md

 ## Analyses

-### Analysis 1: Generating Species Native Range Maps
+### Analysis 1: Generating species native range maps
 In this analysis, we generated easily readable maps displaying the native distributions of the two species of interest, Smallmouth Bass and Neosho Bass.
 We generated two types of maps: 1) a full range map, in which the full native range of each species is displayed, and 2) a close-up map of the Central Interior Highlands (CIH), where the paraptry of the species' ranges is shown in detail.
 In R, we generated only geo-referenced outlines of these maps.
 Shapes representing stream sites and/or populations were superimposed <i>a posteriori</i> on the maps in PowerPoint.

 #### Run the code: `01_map_analysis/smb_genomics_map_analysis.Rmd`

-### Analysis 2: SNP Filtering, Data Processing, and Preliminary Calculations
+### Analysis 2: SNP filtering, data processing, and preliminary calculations
 In this analysis, we performed further quality filtering on the processed and genotyped SNPs generated at Floragenex, Inc. for Smallmouth Bass and Neosho Bass.
 Specifically, we screened the processed data for SNPs with greater than 15X read depth; fish samples with less than 20% genotype calls across all SNPs ("badsamples"); SNPs with a phred quality score less than 20 ("qual"); and SNPs with greater than 20% missing genotype calls across fish individuals ('missing').

 #### Run the code: `02_filtering_processing_analysis/smb_genomics_filtering_processing_analysis.Rmd`